aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotnumbericrangegroupsettings/_index.md

 ### getInterval() {#getInterval--}

+<b>@deprecated.</b> Please use the 'interval' property instead.
 Gets the interval of the group.

 ```javascript
 getInterval() : number;